 - 14.1 Members should consider carefully the balance of issues before them and the need to take into account national policy within NPPF and the weight to be accorded to this as well as current local planning policy. - 14.2 Specifically, NPPF states that LPA's should look for solutions rather than problems, and decision-takers at every level should seek to approve applications for sustainable development where possible.
 A core planning principle within NPPF requires that every effort should be made objectively to identify and then meet the housing, business and other development needs of an area, and respond positively to wider opportunities for growth. - 14.3 The Council does not have a 5-year supply of deliverable housing sites.
 It therefore follows that planning permission should be granted unless the impacts of the development significantly and demonstrably outweigh the benefits.
 It is officer opinion that the impacts of the development would not significantly and demonstrably outweigh the benefits.
-It is therefore recommended that planning permission should be granted subject to a S106 Legal Agreement and conditions.
+It is therefore recommended that planning permission should be granted subject to the conditions as set out and a S106 Legal Agreement to require a contribution of £6,403 towards specific coastal mitigation projects and coastal service.